AmirHosseinHami/clinical-gait-analysis-mmpose/README.md

    - Videos are read frame by frame.
    - A pretrained **RTMPose whole-body model** is applied to each frame to estimate keypoints.
    - This specific model was chosen because it provides **more detailed keypoints for the lower limbs**, which is essential for gait analysis.
-   - Visualized skeletons are saved for qualitative inspection in `output_frames/`.
+   - Visualized skeletons are generated locally in `output_frames/` for qualitative inspection (not included in the repository due to size).

 2. #### Patient Selection
    - In multi-person videos, the patient of interest is selected using two functions in `knee_height.py`: